kyma-incubator/compass/docs/compass/03-packages-api.md

 ## Package credentials

-To read about Package credentials flow, how to provide optional input parameters during Service Instance creation, see the [Credential requests for Packages](./03-packages-credential-requests.md) document.
+To learn about credentials flow for Packages and how to provide optional input parameters when provisioning a ServiceInstance, read [this](./03-packages-credential-requests.md) document.